How to Scrape Redfin Real Estate Property Data in Python

 Bypass Redfin Blocking with ScrapFly

-For this, we'll be using the scrapfly-sdk python package and the Anti Scraping Protection Bypass feature.
-First, let's install scrapfly-sdk using pip:
+For example, we can use the scrapfly-sdk python package and the Anti Scraping Protection Bypass feature.

 To take advantage of ScrapFly's API in our Redfin.com web scraper all we need to do is change our httpx session code with scrapfly-sdk client requests: